 - Picking out small objects like pegs, beads, coins, etc., from a tray of salt, sand, rice, or putty.
 Try it with eyes closed too.
 This helps develop sensory awareness in the hands.

-Establishment of hand dominance is still developing at this point.
+The establishment of hand dominance is still developing at this point.
 The following activities will facilitate midline crossing:

 - Encourage reaching across the body for materials with each hand.
-It may be necessary to engage the other hand in an activity to prevent switching hands at midline.
+It may be necessary to engage the other hand in an activity to prevent switching hands at the midline.

 - Refrain specifically from discouraging a child from using the left hand for any activity.
 Allow for the natural development of hand dominance by presenting activities at midline, and allowing the child to choose freely.

 - Start making the child aware of the left and right sides of his body through spontaneous comments like, “kick the ball with your right leg.”
-Play imitation posture games like “Simon Says” with across the body movements.
+Play imitation posture games like “Simon Says” with across-the-body movements.

-- When painting at easel, encourage the child to paint a continuous line across the entire paper- also from diagonal to diagonal.
+- When painting at an easel, encourage the child to paint a continuous line across the entire paper- also from diagonal to diagonal.

 Activities To Develop Handwriting Skills

 There are significant prerequisites for printing skills that begin in infancy and continue to emerge through the preschool years.
-The following activities support and promote fine motor and visual motor development:
+The following activities support and promote fine motor and visual-motor development: